 The loss or loss of function of both legs, both arms or an arm and a leg that prevents movement without the aid of assistive technology

 Blindness plus the loss or damage of one leg

-Loss or damage to either an arm or leg and the lasting effects of a natural disease or injury related to military service
+Loss or damage to either an arm or leg and the lasting effects of natural disease or injury related to military service

 The amount of financial assistance received by a VA grant cannot exceed more than half of the cost of the specially adapted house, up to a maximum determined amount.